 There is some scientific literature that supports the position that S-100β protein levels increase as a result of neurological inflammation, but the evidence is little to nonexistent that high S-100β protein levels cause ADHD symptoms.
 Correlation is not causation.
 And that is assuming neurological inflammation causes ADHD.
 Another correlation is not causation.
 As stated above, we were unable to find further scientific support that decreasing S-100β protein levels corresponds with decreased ADHD symptoms, whether it be increased attention or decreased hyperactivity.

 There are few pediatric mental health conditions that have been studied more than ADHD.
 The scientific consensus is that the cause of ADHD is multifactorial with both genetics and environment playing a role in the symptoms expressed.
-A common underlying factor is a dysregulation of neurotransmitters, particularly norepinephrine and dopamine, which is why stimulant medication has been shown to be effective as it increases the amount of dopamine in the brain.
+A common underlying factor is a dysregulation of neurotransmitters, which is why stimulant medication has been shown to be effective as it increases the amount of dopamine in the brain.

 We hope that people explore all their options for managing ADHD symptoms, as symptoms vary as much as treatment methods.
 The health and nutrition of the brain should always be part of an integrative approach to managing ADHD.
 The nutrients with the most scientific support for helping manage ADHD symptoms are omega-3 fatty acids.
 There is also significant support that providing neurotransmitter cofactors (vitamins) and certain minerals (magnesium, zinc, and iron) help manage symptoms.